-Hint: Define a tensor as a weighted sum of the Kronecker products of the basis vectors:
+Define a tensor as a weighted sum of the Kronecker product of vectors:

 \[ \begin{align} X{^i}{^j}{_k}\equiv \sum_{ijk}\,c_{ijk}\,e^{i}\otimes e^{j}\otimes e_{k}\,, \end{align} \]